| Title: | Select Sparse Geoadditive Models for Spatial Prediction |

 At (see step 2 above), many included baselearners may have very small effects only.
 To remove these

-is the largest difference between effects of two levels and for continuous covariates it is equal to the maximum contrast of estimated partial effects (after removal of extreme values as in boxplots, Frigge et al. 1989).
-Generalized additive models (GAM, Wood 2011) are fitted including smooth and factor effects depending on the effect size
+the effect size of each baselearner is computed.
+For factors the effect size is the largest difference between effects of two levels and for continuous covariates it is equal to the maximum contrast of estimated partial effects (after removal of extreme values as in boxplots, Frigge et al. 1989).
+Generalized additive models (GAM, Wood 2011) are fitted including smooth and factor effects depending on the effect size of the corresponding baselearner .
+The procedure iterates through and excludes covariates with smaller than a threshold effect size .
+Optimal is determined by 10-fold cross-validation of GAM.
+In these GAM fits smooth effects are penalized to 5 degrees of freedom as imposed by componentwise gradient boosting (step 2 above).
+The factors selected as offset in step 1 are included in the main GAM, that is now fitted without offset.

 The GAM is further reduced by stepwise removal of